 You'll have access to excellent facilities including:

+Our library gives you access to books, academic journals and DVDs and an extensive range of electronic services.
+It also provides a place for individual study and collaborative work.
 In addition to the Library and online access to secondary and primary resources, we draw on the University’s own archive, other archives and museum collections, and the campus itself in our teaching.

 Fees